Simran Singh

 ss6627 [at] columbia.edu

 Welcome to my website.
 I am a fourth-year PhD candidate in the Department of Political Science at Columbia University.
-I study International Political Economy, with a focus on state-firm relations and the political and social effects of FDI in host countries.
-In my dissertation project, I develop a theory of social policy delegation by host country governments to foreign firms.
-I apply my theory to substantive policy areas including labor force feminization and decarbonization.
+I study International Political Economy, with a focus on state-firm relations, the distributional effects of FDI, and the politics of climate change, with a number of my projects set in India.

 Research